Nov 03 2008

 Negotiate, Don’t Compromise

-Some experts say that compromise is what’s needed to create a healthy .
+Some experts say that compromise is what’s needed to create a healthy relationship.
 We believe that understanding the difference between negotiation and compromise plays a big part in being willing and able to stick with the process we suggest here.

 In our opinion compromise starts from an “Us Against Them” mindset.
 The process begins with everyone identifying what they want.
 Then they find out who’s willing to give up what parts of what they want until everyone seems to be willing to settle for what’s left.